San103/LinuxScriptCurrentDate/README.md

 <h1>Prerequisite Packages</h1>
 must have these packages in your machine

-For Arch Linux based, install these following, by default curl is already installed
+If the output is the right date and time , change the 'utc.date' to 'datetime' For Arch Linux based, install these following, by default curl is already installed